 Steps and Missteps of Agroecology in Public Policies in Brazil Published: 28 February 2025 Background Brazil's pioneering National Agroecology and Organic Production Policy offers valuable lessons, highlighting both achievements and challenges in advancing agroecology.
 Despite setbacks, its progress remains essential for systemic transformation.
-By Paulo Petersen
+Paulo Petersen

 Without Feminism, There is no Agroecology Published: 4 February 2025 Background It is impossible to imagine a just, sustainable, and diverse future that does not include women, and especially rural women, as they are the ones leading the transformation of the agrifood system in Latin America.